Tara Maclay: Creation and casting

 Willow was featured from the beginning of the series and already had a strong fanbase.
 Earlier in the fourth season, she had a boyfriend named Oz (Seth Green), who abruptly left town.
 Oz returns in the episode "New Moon Rising", determined to win Willow back.
 That episode marked the first time Tara is introduced to the Scooby Gang as a whole, and Willow is faced with choosing between Tara and Oz.
 She favors Tara in the end, causing some of the show's fans to react angrily on the fansite message boards, with some leaving homophobic remarks and characterizing Benson as overweight and unattractive.
 Benson, who was referred to as "astoundingly non-Hollywood" by a Scottish journalist, frequented the boards and read the comments, finding them hurtful and taking some of them personally.
 She responded, protesting that she was, at 5 ft 4 in and 118 lbs, quite slender, although she appears larger than her more petite costars.
 She went on to write:

 Network executives encouraged the lesbian element in the relationship, but put strict guidelines on what could be shown.
+Buffy scholar Jeffrey L. Pasley summarizes the planning behind the relationship:

 For several episodes in the fourth season, Tara and Willow's friendship grows as they practice magic.
 To work within the censorship imposed on their relationship, writers used allusions to spells and witchcraft to symbolize their affection and growing sexuality.
 Willow does not tell her friends about Tara for several episodes, instead just expressing the wish to spend time with Tara, where she can have something just for herself.
 Tara is unwaveringly supportive and committed to Willow.